Story

 Succession: Oldest child

-Name of castle: Rose Hall
+Name of stronghold: Rose Hall

 House Hala